Public Defender vs Private Attorney in Illinois: Which Is Better for Your Case?

 Understanding the difference helps you choose the type of legal representation that fits your charges, risk level, and expectations when your freedom, record, and future are on the line.

-Difference Between a Public Defender and a Private Criminal Defense Attorney?
+Why Do People Struggle to Choose Between a Public Defender and a Private Attorney?

-• A private criminal defense attorney is hired directly by you.
+A private criminal defense attorney is often the better option if:

 Courts do not evaluate defendants based on which lawyer they prefer.
 They move cases based on procedure, deadlines, and evidence.
 The type of representation you have affects how quickly issues are identified, challenged, or negotiated.